GSA/Section508.gov/_pages/manage/2023-09-23-laws-and-policies.md

 The rule updated and reorganized the Section 508 Standards and Section 255 Guidelines in response to market trends and innovations in technology.
 The refresh also harmonized these requirements with other guidelines and standards both in the U.S. and abroad, including standards issued by the European Commission, and with the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG 2.0), a globally recognized voluntary consensus standard for web content and ICT.

 ### Section 508 Standards
+<strong>Audience: </strong> Agency Section 508 Program Managers, requirements officials, developers and content creators.

 <ul>
   <li><a href="https://www.access-board.gov/ict/" target="_blank" class="usa-link--external text-top">Information and Communication Technology (ICT) Final Standards and Guidelines (2017)</a> - Read the Standards and Guidelines.</li>
   <li><a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/overview-of-the-final-rule" target="_blank" class="usa-link--external text-top">About the Update of the Section 508 Standards and Section 255 Guidelines for Information and Communication Technology</a> - High-level overview</li>
-  <li><a href="https://www.section508.gov/manage/laws-and-policies/quick-reference-guide" target="_blank" class="usa-link--external text-top">Revised Section 508 Standards Transition Guide</a> - An overview of changes your agency needs to make to transition to the Revised 508 Standards.</li>
+  <li><a href="{{sitebaseurl}}/manage/laws-and-policies/quick-reference-guide">Revised Section 508 Standards Transition Guide</a> - An overview of changes your agency needs to make to transition to the Revised 508 Standards.</li>
 </ul>

 ### Revised Federal Acquisition Regulation (FAR)
+<strong>Audience: </strong> Agency Section 508 Program Managers, procurement executives, contracting officers and representatives, and equivalents.

 <a href="https://www.federalregister.gov/documents/2021/08/11/2021-16363/federal-acquisition-regulation-section-508-based-standards-in-information-and-communication" target="_blank" class="usa-link--external text-top">Federal Acquisition Regulation: Section 508-Based Standards in Information and Communication Technology</a> as published August 11, 2021, includes the following key parts, subparts and sections for requirements and acquisition professionals: